basic-web-components/basic-web-components/packages/basic-component-mixins/README.md

 * `selectionTimerDuration`: Time in milliseconds that will elapse before the selection will automatically advance.
 Backed by [TimerSelection](docs/TimerSelection.md).
 * `selectionWraps`: True if selection navigations wrap from last/first.
 Backed by [SingleSelection](docs/SingleSelection.md).
 * `showTransition`: True if a transition effect should be shown.
 Backed by [SelectionAnimation](docs/SelectionAnimation.md).
-* `target`: Another element whose behavior is managed in some way.
-Backed by [ContentFirstChildTarget](docs/ContentFirstChildTarget.md).
 * `travelFraction`: The distance the first touchpoint has traveled since the beginning of a drag.
 Backed by [SwipeDirection](docs/SwipeDirection.md).